jina-ai/jina/.github/2.0/COOKBOOK-Executor.md

 ### Workspace

-Executor's workspace is inherited according to the following rule (`OR` is a python `or`, i.e. first thing first, if NA then second):
+An Executor's workspace is inherited according to the following rule (`OR` is a Python `or`, i.e. first thing first, if N/A then second):

 ![](workspace-inherit.svg?raw=true)